 • Relies on Zapier for third-party integrations

-• Fax from phone: Send and receive documents from your computer and send them to any fax number without relying on an analog fax machine.
+• Fax from phone: You can send and receive documents from your computer to any fax number without relying on an analog fax machine.

-• Greetings: Phone.com provides three options for setting up your phone greetings: type and convert it using text-to-speech, upload a custom audio file, or record it directly within the app.
+• Greetings: Phone.com offers three options for setting up your phone greetings: type and convert it to text-to-speech, upload a custom audio file, or record it directly in the app.

 • Call handling rules: Modify your preferences for handling incoming calls based on your business hours and route calls to a specific destination based on time of day or caller ID.